-For details on the management commands and the adminagentcheck commands, see mngsvrutil (Management commands of Management Server) and adminagentcheck (Checking the operations of Administration Agent) in the uCosminexus Application Server Command Reference Guide.
+For details on the management commands and the adminagentcheck commands, see mngsvrutil (Management Server management command) and adminagentcheck (check Administration Agent activation) in the uCosminexus Application Server Command Reference Guide.

 (a) How to monitor the status

 You can use the management command (mngsvrutil) to monitor the status of a logical server.